aicoolies logo

 Application monitoring and error tracking that helps developers fix issues faster.

 Sentry is the leading error tracking and performance monitoring platform for developers.
 Captures and aggregates errors with full stack traces, breadcrumbs, and context across 100+ platforms.
 Used by over 100,000 organizations.
 Features session replay, performance tracing, and code-level profiling.
-Open source self-hosted option available.
+A self-hosted deployment is available under FSL-1.1-Apache-2.0.

 A detailed review by the aicoolies team — click to read